 Unfortunately, the most influential horse from this category is now retiring from the service.
-Yes, this is the story of the true ‘work-horse’.
+Yes, this is the story of a true ‘work-horse’.
 This is the story of Ambassador - an iconic car produced by Hindustan Motors and the legendary workhorse of India’s passenger transport industry.
 It dominated the Indian roads till 20th century.
 The company decided to stop the production of India's most popular.
 This led to the mixed bag of emotions among the customers and general public.

 Despite having originated in Britain, the Ambassador is always considered as a true Indian car.
-This is evident from many of the unofficial titles it received such as "The king of Indian roads" and “Amby”.
+This is evident from many unofficial titles it received such as "The king of Indian roads" and “Amby”.
 Hindustan Motors began production of Ambassador Car in India way back in 1958.
 It has since been the backbone for India’s passenger transport till the recent past.
-Ambassador offered tireless service day & night of transporting people, goods and what not from 70s to 90s and beyond.
+Ambassador offered tireless service day & night of transporting people, goods and what not from the 70s to the 90s and beyond.

-Ambassador: Aam Aadmi's Car
+Ambassador: Aam Aadmi or the Common Man's Car

 Very soon Ambassador caught the imagination of general public or the ‘aam aadmi’ when it entered the taxi segment.
 The metros of India were once flooded with this model either in a complete yellow or in the black-and-yellow uniforms; ready to serve the people.
 Ambassador also helped in creating jobs for the urban poor.
 It created a unique community of ‘taxi drivers’.
-Driving a taxi was once considered as the most sought job among India’s hard working but economically marginalised class of people.
+Driving a taxi was once considered as the most sought job among India’s hard working but economically marginalized class of people.
 Travel agents often used Ambys as tourist vehicles across India.
 So, Ambys have made a way through all types of road conditions of India.

-Ambassador Variants & Upgrades:
+Variants & Upgrades:

-Although Hindustan Motors revived Amby with minor facelifts.
+Although Hindustan Motors revived Amby with minor face-lifts.
 However, it was too little and too late.
 The noticeable change was in the badge which transformed from Mark-I to Mark-IV.
 Then the company introduced Amby’s variants starting with Classic and followed by Grand, Avigo and Encore with some major internal changes.
 But, its looks and appearance remained mostly the same.
-Sadly, even after these changes Amby did not impress much with sales figures.
+Sadly, even after these changes, Amby did not impress much with sales figures.

 However, the fans still love it for its space & comfort.
 Amby still remains one of the most spacious and comfortable cars in India today.
 This unique quality of Amby became one of the inspirational ideas leading to the birth of India’s first indigenously developed car the Tata Indica.
 The then TATA Chairman Mr. Ratan Tata wanted to develop an indigenous car which had the ‘combined size of Zen, the internal space of the Ambassador and the price of the Maruti 800’.